CCEMGroupTCD/DARTassembler/dev/DEVELOPER_README.md

 2. Make sure you are in a git branch for testing and feature development.
 3. Before making any edits, run all tests that contain the module we want to edit (or simply all of them) to make sure the benchmark outputs are correct.
 This will give us a baseline to compare against.
     - In our case, we edit the assembler module, so the most important test to run is `test_assembler.py`.
-    - The `test_installation.py` test should also always be run since it is very fast and covers a good bit of DART, including the assembler module.
+    - The `test_cli.py` test should also always be run since it is very fast and covers all modules, including the assembler module.
     - The `test_Pd_Ni_example.py` and `test_OER_example.py` tests should also be run since the assembler module is used in these tests as well.
 4. Check that all the tests pass successfully.
 This should normally be the case, but if not, first we need to fix the benchmark directories before we can continue.
 You should see the following output:
 ```